-The symptoms of COPD - shortness of breath, wheezing or coughing - can begin among adults in their 40's, 50's or 60's.
-Because COPD worsens over time, COPD hospitalizations occur most often in older people.
-The prevalence of COPD is higher in males than females, in whites than in blacks, and increases with age.
-Low income adults have higher rates of emphysema and chronic bronchitis.
+The symptoms of COPD can begin among adults in their 40s, 50s or 60s.
+COPD symptoms worsen over time, and COPD hospitalizations occur most often in older people.
+The prevalence of COPD is higher in males than females, in Whites than in Blacks, and increases with age.
+Lower income adults have higher rates of emphysema and chronic bronchitis.

 Smoking is the leading cause of COPD

 Smoking is the leading cause of COPD.
 Other risk factors for COPD are long-term workplace exposures to certain environmental lung irritants and genetic predisposition.
-There is no cure, but measures can be taken to prevent COPD, slow the progression of the disease, and prevent COPD exacerbations:
+There is no cure, but measures can be taken to prevent COPD, slow the progression of the disease, and prevent COPD exacerbations, such as: